danalvarez/gr-quetzal1/README.md

 Upon opening the GUI, you can select a beacon to visualize by clicking on *Select Hex* and navigating to one of the decoded `.dat` files (for example, choose the file in `examples/example_beacon_raw.dat`).
 Once selected, the GUI will automatically start displaying beacons one second at a time (although you can change this by executing the program with the `--interval [value in ms]` flag.
 More information available on `python3 main.py --help`).
 You can also scan through the beacons by clicking on the fast-foward and rewind buttons.

 ![Python GUI](misc/Python_GUI.png)

+### Downloading Data from SatNOGS

+[Alicja Musial](https://github.com/alicjamusial) has developed a Python tool to automatically download decoded data from SatNOGS.
+Visit [her repository](https://github.com/alicjamusial/quetzal1-satnogs) for instructions on how to do this.
+Once the data has been downloaded, it can automatically be put into the Python GUI for visualization.

 ## Live Beacon Parsing